jordi-pujol/bb-alts/README.md

 alternatives for any busybox applet, so we are able to install as Debian alternatives a lot of useful busybox utilities.

-Some packages do not install Debian alternatives for some utilities that are also provided by busybox, in this case the alternatives installed by *bb-alts* may conflict with other files; therefore some problems may arise and the superuser must be aware of that.
+Some packages do not install Debian alternatives for those utilities that are also provided by busybox, in this case the alternatives installed by *bb-alts* may conflict with other files; some problems may arise and the superuser must be aware of that.

 *bb-alts* will not install an utility when there is already another file in the corresponding location.